Ren Zhengfei: Early career

 In 1968, Ren Zhengfei graduated from university and was assigned to the 304th Battalion of the 31st Detachment of the Infrastructure Engineering Corps in Anshun, which was founded in 1966, to participate in the construction of the aircraft factory of the 011 base.

 In 1974, in order to build for industrial modernization, he established Liaoyang Petrochemical Fiber General Factory in Liaoyang.

-In the same year, Ren was drafted into the army and joined the 22nd detachment of the Infrastructure Engineering Corps of the Chinese People's Liberation Army (PLA).
+In the same year, Ren was drafted into the army and joined the 22nd detachment of the Infrastructure Engineering Corps of the People's Liberation Army (PLA).
 He served as a technician and engineer, working on automation processes in the chemical industry.
 While serving in the PLA, Ren extensively studied Mao Zedong's writings, particularly Quotations of Chairman Mao and Selected Works of Mao Zedong.
 He received several awards for his proficiency and excellence in Maoist theory.

 In March 1978, 33-year-old Ren went to Beijing to attend the National Science Conference, which was attended by more than 6000 delegates.
 The same year, Ren joined the Chinese Communist Party (CCP).
 Throughout most of his military career, Ren was denied entry to the Communist Party due to his parents' social background and his father's work for the Nationalist government.
 He was only able to join the Party shortly before his retirement.

 In 1982, the government of the People's Republic of China readjusted its economic and military system and reduced the size of the army.
 Ren was transferred to a scientific research base.
 At this time, Ren's wife went to work in the Shenzhen Southern Oil Group (深圳市南油 (集团)有限公司).
 Subsequently, he made a job transfer, ending 11 years of army life, and went south to Shenzhen with his sons and daughters.
 The same year, he attended the 12th National Congress of the Chinese Communist Party.
 After joining the Southern Oil Group, Ren could not stand the bureaucracy of some department leaders who were content with the status quo and did not want to make progress.
 He requested that one of the company's subsidiaries be handed over to him, but the request was not approved.

 In 1983, he was appointed deputy general manager of an electronics company owned by the group.
 Soon after, Ren was cheated out of more than 2 million yuan by a businessman.
 At that time, his monthly salary in the mainland was less than 100 yuan.
 Ren's first job ended in resignation.
 After resigning, Ren divorced his wife, and he rented a house of no more than ten square meters with his parents and nephews.